muse254/hermes/README.md

 hermes being a commandline program uses flags:

     -project: to provide the project directory  (string flag)
+    -wait: to provide the time in seconds to wait for next change, default is 5s (int flag)

     For execution flags which are bool flags only one can be used:
     -gorun: to state you want a 'go run' execution